Somama12/Somama12/README.md

 I'm Somama Siddiqui, a passionate Computer Science at Fisk University, Nashville.
 I'm dedicated to leveraging my skills in programming and problem-solving to contribute to innovative projects and collaborate with like-minded individuals.
 Welcome to my GitHub profile!

 ### 🌱 About Me
-- 📚 I'm currently pursuing a Bachelors of Science in Computer Science & Mathematics with an expected graduation in May 2027.
+- 📚 I'm currently pursuing a Bachelors of Science in Computer Science & Mathematics.
 - 🎓 GPA: 3.93/4.0, Honors: Presidential Scholar, 2x Dean’s Honors List.
 - 📍 Based in Nashville
 - 🏆 Awards: Presidential Scholar, Gold Honor in the International Youth Maths Challenge.